Plans Privacy Policy

 • your phone number as a messaging identifier;

-• information about messages sent in connection with Plans (such as invitations, confirmations, reminders, and follow-ups);
+• information about messages sent in connection with Plans (such as invitations, confirmations, reminders, and follow-ups); and

 • your interactions with those messages.